 - has a positive impact on human health

 Like humans, bacteria can be picky.
-They don’t just ferment any fiber, they have preferences when it comes to what they can work with.
+They don’t just ferment any fibre, they have preferences when it comes to what they can work with.
 This has been confirmed by extensive research on humans, animals, and in test tubes.

-So when we test your stool for the composition of your gut microbiome, we can tell how efficient your microbes are at breaking down dietary fiber based on which ones live in your gut and at what levels.
+So when we test your stool for the composition of your gut microbiome, we can tell how efficient your microbes are at breaking down dietary fibre based on which ones live in your gut and at what levels.

-We’ve summarised this information in helpful short descriptions based on traits benefited by different fiber types and their food sources.
+We’ve summarised this information in helpful short descriptions based on traits benefited by different fibre types and their food sources.
 Our team also use these food sources to develop your personalised weekly food recommendations designed to optimise the composition of your gut microbes.